CodeByRahulSaini/CodeByRahulSaini/README.md

 ## 🎓 Certifications

-Enthusiastic about learning and grateful for the wealth of knowledge available on platforms like YouTube, Stack Overflow, GitHub, LinkedIn and now on ChatGPT & Bard (other LLMs).
+Enthusiastic about learning and grateful for the wealth of knowledge available on platforms like YouTube, Stack Overflow, GitHub, LinkedIn and now on ChatGPT & Bard (and on other LLMs).

 - React: Design Patterns, LinkedIn, 2023
 - Node.js: Security, LinkedIn, 2023